KOTOR-Community-Portal/mod-builds/content/k1/full.md

 ### AMD Players

 Not long ago many AMD cards experienced extreme and frequent crashing when playing KOTOR.
 Recent driver updates have fixed this, so if you get into the game and start experiencing random crashes while walking around, the solution should be as simple as updating your drivers.
-If for whatever reason that doesn't work, you can try reversion instead: the last known stable AMD driver series is [here](https://www.amd.com/en/support/kb/release-notes/rn-rad-win-22-5-1), but bear in mind that, if your AMD hardware is newer than this driver's release date, rolling back will not be possible.
+If for whatever reason that doesn't work, you can try reversion instead, to a version prior to July 15th, 2022.
+I cannot give advice on how to do this, as the process is unique to your particular graphics card and I don't personally own an AMD device.
+Googling your graphics card and 'drivers' will probably get you where you need to go.

 ### Mac OS Players